-Learning how to use a bead crimping tool is one of the basic skills you’ll need to perfect as you work with beads in your jewellery making career.
-If you’re new to beading and want some step by step guidance, you’ve come to the right place!
+Learning how to use a crimping tool for jewellery making is one of the basic skills you’ll need to perfect as you work with beads in your career.
+If you’re new to beading and want some step-by-step guidance, you’ve come to the right place!

 What is a crimp bead?

-Not familiar with crimp beads?
-Crimp beads are small beads with thin walls, made to be squashed and compacted into shape using crimping pliers.
-They are used to hide the knots in your beaded necklace or bracelet that are holding your pieces together.
-The crimp bead will not only hide the construction point of your jewellery piece but it will also strengthen these points in your jewellery pieces, making sure your customers receive a piece of jewellery that will last.
+Unfamiliar with crimp beads?
+Crimp beads are small beads with thin walls, made to be squashed and compacted into shape using crimping tools.
+Crimp beads are used to hide the knots in your beaded necklace or bracelet that are holding your pieces together, but can also strengthen these points in your jewellery designs, making sure your customers receive a piece of jewellery that will last.

 How to use a bead crimping tool in 10 steps

-- Get to know your crimping pliers.
+- Get to know your crimping tool.
 Notice that your plier will have two notches.
-The one that is closest to the handles features a small dimple to help the crimp form a figure of eight.
-The notch that is closest to the tip of the pliers will fold the crimp, use to form a tube.
+The one that is closest to the handles features a small dimple to help the crimp bead form a figure of eight.
+The notch that is closest to the tip of the pliers will fold the crimp, use this to form a tube.

-- Taking the end of the cord, add your chosen finishing component, whether that’s a jump ring or a clasp.
+- Take the end of the cord and add your chosen finishing component, whether that’s a jump ring or a clasp.

-- Now take the very end of the wire and take it back through the crimp.
+- Now take the very end of the wire and pull it back through the crimp.

-- Push the crimp closer to the jump ring or clasp.
-Don’t force it so that it’s too tight.
+- Push the crimp closer to the jump ring or clasp, but don’t force it so that it’s too tight.
 Leave the jump ring or clasp a little space so that there is more movement in the piece.

-- Once you’re happy with the position of the crimp, place it in the first notch of your crimping pliers.
+- Once you’re happy with the position of the crimp, place it in the first notch of your crimping tool.

 - Before applying pressure, make sure each wire end is separated.
-This will keep each wire in its own area of the crimp as it forms that figure of eight shape.
+This will keep each wire in its own area of the crimp bead or crimp tube as it forms that figure of eight shape.